PeterNaydenov/log/README.md

         // level : 2 // (optional) Activity level of this specific message.
 Deffault is 1.
         // type : 'error' // (optional).
 Type of the message: 'error', 'warning', or 'log' })
 ```
 Activity levels - you can define different levels of message importance and use levels as filter factor.

+## Credits
+'@peter.naydenov/log' was created and supported by Peter Naydenov.

+## License
+'@peter.naydenov/log' is released under the MIT License.